How Much Does It Cost to Convert a Wood-Burning Fireplace to Gas in 2025?

 Natural Gas Line Installation

 Installing a natural gas line costs between $200 and $1,000, depending on how far the line has to travel.
-It costs approximately $15 to $25 per linear foot, including parts and labor.
+It costs an average of $15 to $25 per linear foot, including parts and labor.
 You'll need a natural gas line if you're converting a wood or electric fireplace into a gas fireplace, as you'll need a way to transport the fuel from the gas main to your fireplace.

 Chimney

-chimney sweep costs between $130 and $370, while a chimney inspection costs between $300 and $600.
+Before you change the fireplace, you should have the chimney cleaned and inspected.
+Hiring a chimney sweep costs between $100 and $150, while a chimney inspection costs an average of $450.
 This removes any potentially harmful buildup, such as soot and creosote.

 DIY Fireplace Conversion vs. Hiring a Pro